kykiefer/depression-detect/README.md

 | 0.615    | 0.667     | 0.571  | 0.643    |

 ### Discussion
 State of the emotion detection models exhibit AUC scores `~0.7` (my model had an AUC score of `0.58`), utilizing the lower level features alluded to.
-Although, this model would not gain much traction as is, I believe it shows a promising direction for using spectrograms in depression detection.
+Although, this rapidly developed model is not yet at a predictive state for practical usage “as is”, these results strongly suggest a promising, new direction for using spectrograms in depression detection.

-Depression is obviously a spectrum and deriving a binary classification (depressed or not depressed) from a single test (PHQ-8) is somewhat naive.
-The threshold for a depression classification was a score of 10, but how much different in depression related speech prosody exists between a 9 (classified as not depressed) and a 10 (classified as depressed)?
-For this reason, the problem may be better approach as a regression problem, predicting participants' PHQ-8 scores (an integer between 0 and 24).
+Depression moves across a spectrum, so deriving a binary classification (depressed or not depressed) from a single test (PHQ-8) is somewhat naïve and perhaps unrealistic.
+The threshold for a depression classification was a score of 10, but how much difference in depression related speech prosody exists between a 9 (classified as not depressed) and a 10 (classified as depressed)?
+For this reason, the problem may be better approached by using regression techniques to predict participants' PHQ-8 scores.

 <img alt="PHQ-8 Distribution" src="images/phq8_dist.png" width='525'>

 <sub><b>Figure 7: </b> Distribution of PHQ-8 scores. </sub>

 ## Donate Your Data ([code](https://github.com/kykiefer/depression-detect/tree/master/web_app))
 The model needs your help!
 Detecting depression is *hard*.
-Robust speech recognition models rely on 100s of hours of audio data.
+Robust speech recognition models rely on hundreds of hours of audio data.
 The good news is that *you* can contribute!
 Visit [www.DataStopsDepression.com](www.DataStopsDepression.com) to become a *data donor*!
-Your audio data which will be incorporated in periodic model re-training with a batch algorithm.
+Your audio data will be incorporated in periodic model re-training with a batch algorithm.

 The donation process:
 1. Record a ~40 second anonymized clip of you speaking a paragraph (and see a cool spectrogram of your audio recording!).